cyberalaa10/CyberAlae10/README.md

 # Portfolio

-Hi, I'm ALaa and this is my SOC Analest Portfolio.
+Hi, I'm ALaa and this is my SOC Analyst Portfolio.
 I am currently seeking a challenging position that leverages my [IDS Monitoring and Triage
 {IOC Monitoring
 Log Analysis
 Self-Motivated